MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Troubleshooting--401---Unauthorized--Access-is-denied-due-to-invalid-credentials.md

 ---
 title: 401-Unauthorized-Access is denied due to invalid credentials
-description: The client is disconnected from the server instance and event log includes a warning event- The SAML2 token is invalid because its validity period ended. ms.custom: na ms.date: 03/14/2018 ms.reviewer: na
+description: Learn how the client is disconnected from the server instance and event log includes a warning event. ms.custom: na ms.date: 03/14/2018 ms.reviewer: na